 Selected Projects » SitePal Emotional Editor

-SitePal™ is a web-based subscription service that allows people to create a wide-array of talking avatars which can be added to their websites for a variety of professional and personal applications.
-One of the more interesting features I worked on a Product Manager for that product was the Emotional States Editor.
+SitePal™ is a subscription service that allows people to create a wide-array of talking avatars which can be added to their websites for a variety of professional and personal applications.
+The Emotional States Editor was one of the more interesting features I worked on while the Product Manager for that product.

 Unknown.
 This feature never made its way into the basic SitePal product.
 However, a version of the feature was eventually incorporated into some enterprise-level products for ESL (English as a Second Language) applications released by Oddcast (SitePal's parent company).

 My Contributions (as Product Manager)

 - Designed the user interface used to assign different facial expressions to a given audio track along a timeline.

 - Wrote the functional specification and designed the Emotional State editor as an overlay so it could be added to our existing SitePal editing UI with minimal visual or back-end changes.